-(f) Genetic Testing.
-In general, genetic testing to determine: (1) the likelihood of developing a disease or condition; (2) the presence of a disease or condition in a relative; (3) the likelihood of passing an inheritable disease, condition or congenital abnormality to an offspring; (4) genetic testing of the products of amniocentesis to determine the presence of a disease, condition, or congenital anomaly in the fetus; (5) genetic testing of a symptomatic Member's blood or tissue to determine if the Member has a specific disease or condition; and (6) genetic testing to determine the anticipated response to a particular pharmaceutical are not covered.
+- (f) Genetic Testing.
+In general, genetic testing to determine: - (i) The likelihood of developing a disease or condition; - (ii) The presence of a disease or condition in a relative; - (iii) The likelihood of passing an inheritable disease, condition or congenital abnormality to an offspring; - (iv) Genetic testing of the products of amniocentesis to determine the presence of a disease, condition, or congenital anomaly in the fetus; - (v) Genetic testing of a symptomatic Member's blood or tissue to determine if the Member has a specific disease or condition; and - (vi) Genetic testing to determine the anticipated response to a particular pharmaceutical are not covered.